GfSE/SAF-Cameo-Profile/README.md

 ## Releases
 This is the main branch reflecting the current state of development.
-We recently (Frebruary 2026) switched to automated builds, from now all snapshots are available from the Releases Page.
+Since Frebruary 2026 we switched to automated builds, from now all snapshots are available from the Releases Page.

 **Please download from the [Releases Page of the Repository](https://github.com/GfSE/SAF-Cameo-Profile/releases)**

+The releases follow the schema v<cameoversion>-<releasedate>. e.g. vcameo2026x-2026-02-22 is a release for cameo2026x from Feb 22th in 2026

+https://github.com/GfSE/SAF-Cameo-Profile/releases#release-vcameo2026x-2026-02-26 is the last release before the refactoring of the SAF grid

-The following releases are available, each of which is kept in a separate branch:
+The following older releases are available, each of which is kept in a separate branch:
 * [Initial Release](https://github.com/GfSE/SAF-Cameo-Profile/tree/Initial-Release)
 * [TdSE2023](https://github.com/GfSE/SAF-Cameo-Profile/tree/TdSE2023)
 * [TdSE2024](https://github.com/GfSE/SAF-Cameo-Profile/tree/TdSE2024)